ArchAngel776/hashing-network-bachelors-thesis/README.md

 ### Main training for DINO-HSDH model

-A main training can be proceed by running the `main.py` module with proper parameters:
+A main training can be proceeded by running the `main.py` module with proper parameters:

 ```shell
 python main.py --hash-length=64 --epochs=100